LeoMel123/CockBot/README.md

 Obviously the bot token, mongoDB server adress, and the discord IDs have been removed from the code

-(The name is a referring to the animal - the rooster and is an inside joke)
+(The name is referring to the animal and is an inside joke)